 If the student, parent, or legal guardian is not satisfied with the response issued in Step 2, the student may, within seven (7) school days of the date of the response, resubmit the grievance in writing to the Board's Compliance Officer.
-The Board Compliance Officer for students is also the District Title IX Coordinator.
+The Board Compliance Officer is the Director for Open Enrollment, Charter, and Title IX Coordinator.